eeiswerth/formlicious/README.md

 `id`: String - (optional) The id for the form element that corresponds to the field.

+`placeholder`: String - (optional) Placeholder text for the element.
+Only works for input, date, and credit-card types.

 `required`: Boolean - (optional) Set this to true to force validation on the field.
 If not validator is provided, the default is to validate that the input is not empty.